davemarceau/dadgamer/PacthNotes.md

 - Allowed the games to wrap horizontally on larger displays for easier collection browsing
 - Allowed for small vs extended display for easier navigation
+- Added sort option in the collection screen
+- Known issue with the new sort: collection render happens before a sort can be picked and shows blank on first load.
+To be fixed later.

 # v0.2: Minor fixes (2023-02-19)